Physical Reasoning and Object Planning for Household Embodied Agents

-Table \ref{tab:bad-rate-t2} shows the percentage of questions where a "Bad Configuration" was predicted as the correct answer.
-In our evaluations, this would mean that the model went wrong with reasoning in these questions.
+Table \ref{tab:bad-rate-t2} shows the percentage of questions where a Bad Configuration was predicted as the correct answer.
+In our evaluations, this would mean the model went wrong with the reasoning in these questions.
 To probe LLM reasoning when presented with a varied amount of "bad configurations", we went on to increase the fraction of bad configurations present in each question's options as we moved from left to right([v1$\rightarrow$v5], [v6$\rightarrow$v9], [v10$\rightarrow$v12]).
 With an increased fraction of options belonging to "bad configurations", we expected an increase in the bad rate.
-A good model would have a smaller magnitude of the bad rate as well as a larger gap between the fraction of bad options line (dotted line) and their bad rate value.
-Figure [\ref{fig:bad-5-opt}, \ref{fig:bad-4-opt} \ref{fig:bad-3-opt}] further showcases the trend of observed bad rates and the trend of the increase of the fraction of bad options we inserted in the prompt.
+A good model would have a smaller magnitude of the bad rate as well as a larger gap between the fraction of the bad options line (dotted line) and their bad rate value.
+Figure [\ref{fig:bad-5-opt}, \ref{fig:bad-4,3-opt}] further showcases the trend of observed bad rates and the trend of the increase of the fraction of bad options we inserted in the prompt.
 While PaLM and GPT2.5-Turbo showed the least rise in bad rates, we observed LLama2-13B outperforming all other models and consistently trying to achieve PaLM and GPT3.5-Turbo's performance.
-Based on these figures and analyses we can safely conclude that most of the models had a sense of what a Bad Configuration is but showed limited reasoning capabilities to evaluate moderate configurations based on physical abstract variables.
-Thus through Task~1 and Task~2, we were able to evaluate and analyze commonsense reasoning capabilities of Language Models over physical state variables \textbf{[R2]}\footnote{For additional experiments and fine-tuning results see Appendix \ref{appendix: fine-tuning}}
+Based on these figures and analyses, we can safely conclude that most models had a sense of what a bad configuration is but showed limited reasoning capabilities to evaluate moderate configurations based on abstract physical variables.
+Thus, through Task~1 and Task~2, we were able to evaluate and analyze commonsense reasoning capabilities of language models over physical state variables \textbf{[R2]}\footnote{For additional experiments and fine-tuning results see Appendix \ref{appendix: fine-tuning}}